 In June 2016, the FASB issued ASU 2016-13, "Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments," or ASU 2016-13.
 ASU 2016-13 replaces the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 ASU 2016-13 is effective for public companies for interim and annual periods beginning after December 15, 2019.
-Management is currently assessing the impact ASU 2016-13 will have on the Company, but it is not expected to have a material impact on the Company's financial position, results of operations and cash flows.
+In May 2019, the FASB issued ASU 2019-05, "Financial Instruments - Credit Losses", or ASU 2019-05, to allow entities to irrevocably elect the fair value option for certain financial assets previously measured at amortized cost upon adoption of the new credit losses standard.
+The new effective dates and transition align with those of ASU 2016-13.
+Management is currently assessing the impact ASU 2016-13 and ASU 2019-05 will have on the Company, but it does not anticipate adoption of these new standards to have a material impact on the Company's financial position, results of operations and cash flows.